AR-k12code/eSchoolModule/README.md

 # Required eSchool Permissions
 As an administrator you should be assigned a role with READ access to all areas of eSchool.

-You NEED Read/Write to eSchoolPLUS System > Utilities > RUNLOAD
+You NEED Read/Write to:
+- eSchoolPLUS System > Utilities > RUNLOAD
+- eSchoolPLUS System > Setup And Configuration > LOADDEFS

 # Tutorial
 Coming Soon